People

 Erkki-Sven Tüür

 Playing Erkki-Svens Whistles and Whispers from Uluru is like stepping into a world of pure sound and thought, minutely traced.
-I perform this piece with great pride Erkki wrote it for me and the Australian Chamber Orchestra, and Ive since played it in many countries, as well as recording it with brilliant Olari Elts and Tapiola Sinfonietta for Ondine.
+I perform this piece with such joy Erkki wrote it for me and the Australian Chamber Orchestra, and Ive since played it in many countries, as well as recording it with brilliant Olari Elts and Tapiola Sinfonietta for Ondine.

 Ros Bandt